octaborg/proposals/OCTA-0.md

 ## 2. Background

 A person’s financial transaction history is one of the most important and private aspects of their lives.
-A party gaining access to this information could in theory understand a person’s social/financial standing, inter-personal relationships and even health.
-But some parts of the present financial system is built on users readily handing over this information in exchange for critical financial services or even worse without them even knowing or benefiting from it.
-This leads to a breach of privacy as well as possibly exposing this data to unintended parties.
+A third party gaining access to this information could in theory understand a person’s social/financial standing, inter-personal relationships and even health.
+As for now, many aspects of the present financial system is built on users voluntarily handing over this information in exchange for granting access to critical financial services.
+It often occurs without them being aware of the benefits the third party acquires from their data.
+This leads to a breach of privacy that could possibly lead to exposing this sensitive data to unintended parties.
 Eg:

 -   All non-collateralized lending systems require some form of transaction history analysis/verification to understand the borrower’s financial standing.
-Most common way to do achieve this at the moment is through a personal credit score that’s provided by a centralized entity that tracks the transactional habits.
-This has lead to [massive data breaches](https://en.wikipedia.org/wiki/2017_Equifax_data_breach) in the past.
+Most common way to do achieve this at the moment is through a personal credit score that is provided by a centralized entity that tracks the transactional habits between all the parties.
+This caused [massive data breaches](https://en.wikipedia.org/wiki/2017_Equifax_data_breach) in the past.

--   Rewards systems such as credit card cashback schemes require access to a person’s transactions by third parties.
+-   Rewards systems such as credit card cashback schemes require explicitly access to one’s raw transaction history by a third party.

--   Mobile payment wallets such as Google Pay could mine a person’s transaction history data in order to provide a more personalized shopping experience.
+-   Mobile payment wallets such as Google Pay could mine a user’s transaction history data to provide a more personalized shopping experience.

-Mina Snapps provide a way to preserve privacy while also giving access to critical financial services to users by using off-chain verifiable computation through the use of ZK Snarks.
-This document intends to layout the possible use-cases, requirements and an architecture for a prototype Off-Chain Transaction Analytics System based on Snapps.
+To face this problem, Mina Snapps have potential to provide a solution that preserves user’s privacy without compromising the access to critical financial services.
+In our scheme, this is achieved using off-chain verifiable computation with aid of ZK-Snarks.
+This manuscript is a brief introduction to this idea, with potential use-cases, requirements and a draft of an architecture for a prototype Off-Chain Transaction Analytics system powered by MINA Snapps.

 ## 3. Use Cases/ Requirements